opensumi/docs/docs/develop/how-to-contribute.en.md

 ### Run

 After the initialization is complete, you can run the Web version directly with the following command, and enable `Hot Reload` at the same time.
-All modifications except the plug-in process can be seen in the Web in real time.
+All modifications except the extension process can be seen in the Web in real time.

 ```bash
 npm start